Shesoff/BASH/workaround.md

 https://etogeek.ru/linux-partition-resize/
 # LVM
-lvcreate -n NAME -l 100%FREE vg0

 ## Linux LVM extend disk vmware
 Power off the virtual machine.
 Edit the virtual machine settings and extend the virtual disk size.
 For more information, see Increasing the size of a virtual disk (1004047).
 Power on the virtual machine.
 Identify the device name, which is by default /dev/sda, and confirm the new size by running the command:
-# fdisk -l
+`fdisk -l`
-Create a new primary partition
+### Create a new primary partition
 Restart the virtual machine.
 Run this command to verify that the changes were saved to the partition table and that the new partition has an 8e type:
-# fdisk -l
+`fdisk -l`
 Run this command to convert the new partition to a physical volume:
 Note: The number for the sda can change depending on system setup.
 Use the sda number that was created in step 5.
-# pvcreate /dev/sda3
+`pvcreate /dev/sda3`
 Run this command to extend the physical volume:
-# vgextend VolGroup00 /dev/sda3
+`vgextend VolGroup00 /dev/sda3`
 Note: To determine which volume group to extend, use the command vgdisplay.
 Run this command to verify how many physical extents are available to the Volume Group:
-# vgdisplay VolGroup00 | grep "Free"
+`vgdisplay VolGroup00 | grep "Free"`
+create logical volume:
+`lvcreate -n NAME -l 100%FREE vg0`
 Run the following command to extend the Logical Volume:
-# lvextend -L+#G /dev/VolGroup00/LogVol00
+`lvextend -L+#G /dev/VolGroup00/LogVol00`
-# lvextend -l +100%FREE /dev/volgroup/logvol
+`lvextend -l +100%FREE /dev/volgroup/logvol`
 Where # is the number of Free space in GB available as per the previous command.
 Use the full number output from Step 10 including any decimals.
 Note: To determine which logical volume to extend, use the command lvdisplay.
 Run the following command to expand the ext3 filesystem online, inside of the Logical Volume: